inbo/tutorials/content/tutorials/spatial_variograms/index.md

 <img
 src="spatial_variograms.markdown_strict_files/figure-markdown_strict/fig-empirical-variogram-1.png"
 id="fig-empirical-variogram"
-alt="Figure 5: The left is the averaged difference-distance plot, whereas the right plot is the semivariance, plotted against the distance." />
+alt="Figure 5: The left panel shows the averaged difference-distance plot, whereas the right panel is the semivariance, plotted against the distance." />

-You might call the right one the "empirical variogram", if you like.
+You might call the right one (<a href="#fig-empirical-variogram" class="quarto-xref">Figure 5</a>, right) the "empirical variogram", if you like.
 It is effectively a variogram.
-Vari-o-gram (<a href="#fig-empirical-variogram" class="quarto-xref">Figure 5</a>, right).
+Vari-o-gram.
 A plot of the bin-wise semivariance against distance.

 Good to have.